apeynado/gemini_cli_helpers/ai_logic_setup.md

 ### 2.1 \[WEB\] Set up a Firebase Project and Firebase AI Logic

-#### Set up the Firebase Project

-Always ensure the latest Firebase JavaScript SDK is installed using \`npm\`. always do \`npm install firebase@latest\`

-Next ask the developer if they want a new Firebase project or if they already have an existing Firebase project they would like to use

-**For New Firebase Project:**

-- Create a new Firebase project and web app using MCP server tools
-- **Do not ask developers to go to Firebase console** \- handle this automatically

-**For Existing Firebase Project:**

-- Ask developer for their Firebase Project ID
-- Use MCP server tools to connect the existing Firebase app to this project

 #### Set up Firebase AI Logic Backend

 - Use the firebase_init tool to set up ailogic
 - **Never use the Vertex AI Gemini API backend service (vertexAI).
 Always use the Gemini Developer API backend service (googleAI).**

 ### 2.2 \[ANDROID\] Set up a Firebase Project and Firebase AI Logic

-#### Set up the Firebase Project

-Start by asking the developer if they want a new Firebase project or if they already have an existing Firebase project they would like to use

-**For New Firebase Project:**

-- Create a new Firebase project and android app using MCP server tools
-- **Do not ask developers to go to Firebase console** \- handle this automatically

-**For Existing Firebase Project:**

-- Ask developer for their Firebase Project ID
-- Use MCP server tools to connect the existing Firebase app to this project

 #### Set up Firebase AI Logic Backend